Lentil & Brazil Nut Roast with Sage & Onion Stuffing and Red Wine Gravy

 - A rich umami flavour is paramount and I find adding a slug of good soy sauce such as tamari or shoyu really helps.

-- You can use an egg to help bind the mixture, but omitting this means that vegans cannot partake.
+- You can use an egg to help bind the mixture, but omitting this means that vegans can partake of the meal too.

 - 1 bay leaf